BAFTA TV Awards 2018: winners in full

 Liv Hill – Three Girls

-Vanessa Kirby – The Crown
+WINNER: Vanessa Kirby – The Crown

 Supporting actor